do property managers need a real estate license

 Does A Property Manager Need a Real Estate License?

-Updated on January 31, 2024
+Updated on April 24, 2024

-If you have question like I have:
+If you have questions like:

 1. Do you need a real estate license to be a property manager in California?